 Here, only exist in captivity means that the animals cannot be found in the wild any more.

 So, the answer is: TRUE

-Question 20: Improvements in the quality of TV wildlife documentaries have insulted in increased numbers of zoo visitors.
+Question 20: Improvements in the quality of TV wildlife documentaries have resulted in increased numbers of zoo visitors.

-Keywords for this question: improvements, quality of TV wildlife documentaries, insulted, increased, zoo visitors,
+Keywords for this question: improvements, quality of TV wildlife documentaries, resulted, increased, zoo visitors,

 We find the mention of ‘TV wildlife documentaries’ in paragraph C in lines 2-3, “While it is true that television documentaries are becoming ever more detailed and impressive, . .. ..”
-But we do not find any statement about insult done TV documentaries.
+But we do not find any statement about the results of TV documentaries.

 So, the answer is: NOT GIVEN

 Question 21: Zoos have always excelled at transmitting information about animals to the public.

 Keywords for this question: zoos, always excelled, transmitting information, about animals,